Event Archives

 gramophone

-Described by BBC Music Magazine as a ‘sonically daring ensemble’, the Akropolis Reed Quintet has commissioned more than 150 new works by living composers, blazing a bold trail for chamber music written for their distinctive instrumentation: oboe, clarinet, bass clarinet, saxophone, and bassoon.
+Described by BBC Music Magazine as a ‘sonically daring ensemble’, the Akropolis Reed Quintet has commissioned more than 150 new works, blazing a bold trail for chamber music written for their distinctive instrumentation: oboe, clarinet, bass clarinet, saxophone, and bassoon.

-The program is framed by two orchestral works, reimagined for reed quintet by Akropolis’s saxophonist, Raaf Hekkema.
-Gershwin’s An American in Paris brings another dose of jazz-inflected energy to the concert hall while Ravel’s Le Tombeau de Couperin, written during the First World War, looks to the past.
-Drawing on French Baroque forms, each movement dedicated to a friend of Ravel’s lost in the war, blending elegance with quiet grief.
+The program closes with a cornerstone of the American orchestral repertoire, reimagined for reed quintet by Akropolis’s saxophonist, Raaf Hekkema.
+Gershwin’s An American in Paris brings another dose of jazz-inflected energy to the concert hall, concluding the presentation of these Masterworks.

 Program